InsultingPros/WTF/README.md

 # WTF V2 Mod

 > N.B.
 Uploaded for historical reasons.
-> Use [KFCmdlet and it's batches](https://github.com/InsultingPros/KFCmdlet) for easy compilation.
+> Use [KF Compile Tool](https://github.com/InsultingPros/KFCompileTool) for easy compilation.

 WTFMut has been retooled for total compatibility with ServerPerks!